Stuart Clark

 Stuart Rupert Clark (born 28 September 1975) is an Australian former cricketer who played for New South Wales and the Australian team.
 He was a right-arm fast-medium bowler.
 His nickname "Sarfraz" originates from the similarities of his bowling style to Sarfraz Nawaz.

+Clark was also a member of the Australian team that won the 2007 Cricket World Cup.

 Personal life

 Clark is the son of Anglo-Indian parents; his father Bruce Clark is from Chennai and his mother Mary (née Boosey) is from Kolar Gold Fields (K.G.F).

 Clark finished a Master of Commerce, majoring in finance, in 2009 and then completed a degree in law at the University of Sydney.
 He worked as a real estate agent for 5 years before he pursued cricket.

 Clark is married to Michelle, with whom he has three children.